ptgott/comment-navigator/ROADMAP.md

 ## Features/application code

 - Allow the main calling context--which calls FilterCollection.use()--to read user menu selections from the UI components.
 Do this periodically before refreshing.
 The `read()` method of each navigation control returns a `FilterCollection`.
-- Refactor `NextButton` and `PrevButton` to share an interface for navigation buttons (also refactor the tests)
 - Write the entrypoint for the package.
 It will probably:

   1. Render the navigator